Acadians Were Here

 Remains not relocated by relatives were placed in a mass grave at the Cathedral Catholic Cemetery.
 The emptied Pro-Cathedral Catholic Cemetery land was sold for building development and the Mariner Bank Building is there today.

 In 1874 the Church trustees replaced the 12-acre Cathedral Catholic Cemetery with the 45-acre New Cathedral Catholic Cemetery established on Old Frederick Road.
 By 1887 all remains were moved from the Cathedral Cemetery to the New Cathedral Catholic Cemetery and the empty 12-acre tract was sold for rowhouse development which covers the site today.
 Most of the early graves have no markers today and their locations in New Cathedral Catholic Cemetery are unknown.
-Wood asserts, " I will vouch for seeing the actual headstones of Paul and Sarah (Sally)
+Wood asserts, " I will vouch for seeing the actual headstones of Paul and Sarah (Sally) Gold and some of their Wynn and Billups descendants.
+The Jenkins mausoleum on another lot there contains the remains of several from the Jenkins-Gold family."

 17. St. Charles College (711 Maiden Choice Lane in Catonsville, MD): St. Charles Seminary: just off the Baltimore Beltway Wilkens Avenue, east exit.
 Reached easily by driving a few blocks to Maiden Choice Lane and turning left.
 At the Charlestown Retirement Village

 (a large Erickson community), pass through the security gate.
 The chapel and former seminary buildings are easily visible to the left.
 Visitor parking is limited, so it is good to have the gate attendant offer his suggestion or be lucky to grab one of the 3-4 spaces available directly in front of the chapel.
-The downtown Baltimore skyline can be seen from the retirement facility. |
+The downtown Baltimore skyline can be seen from the retirement facility.

 The Our Lady of the Angels Chapel is an architectural gem in the Italian Renaissance style, and its mosaics, dome, marble, and high nave please the eye.
 One of its beautiful stained glass windows, designed by Charles J. Connick, honors Rev François Nagot, first head of Sulpician Seminary on Paca Street, and Acadian descendant Oliver Jenkins, the first head of the St. Charles Minor Seminary, Ellicott City.